 - Place the papers on the floor around your room to create a “gameboard”.
 Tape the papers down to prevent students from slipping!

 - Then, divide the class into 3-4 teams.
 One student per team would be the game pieces and walk through the path as the game progresses.
-The rest of the team can sit in their desks or around the perimeter of the gameboard.
+The rest of the team can sit at their desks or around the perimeter of the gameboard.

-- The first team to reach the end of the gameboard wins.
+- The first team to reach the end of the game board wins.

 - You can use any questions you’d like to play the game.
-I have a set of 25 science review questions in my 5th Grade Science STAAR Review Digital Board Game that are aligned with the type of questions students will see on the STAAR.
+I have a set of 25 science review questions in my 5th Grade Science STAAR Review Digital Board Game that is aligned with the type of questions students will see on the STAAR.

 Another option for playing a board game with your whole class is to go digital.
 This option has no prep and doesn’t require rearranging your classroom.
 You just need to divide your class into 3 teams, display the digital science review game and PLAY!

 Build a Skyscraper as a Science STAAR Test Prep Game